skulltech/okrefusal.com/_posts/2018-12-28-best-beginner-guitar-amps.md

 ---
-date: 'Fri Dec 28 2018 22:50:00 GMT+0530 (India Standard Time)'
+date: "Fri Dec 28 2018 22:50:00 GMT+0530 (India Standard Time)"
 title: Best Beginner Budget Guitar Amps in 2019, According to the Internet
 ---

 In this same spirit of [this post](/articles/best-beginner-electric-guitars) about the best electric guitars, I decided to make another list about... drum roll... best beginner guitar amps!
 Because what's a good electric guitar without a decent amp to bring teh tone?

 Like always, Google generously supplied the opinions of the Interweb.
 This one was a little trickier than doing the same with guitars, because there were such a large number of amps to choose from, and there was little agreement between websites about what's the best amp!
 So, I had to embark deep into the third page of Google search, who does that?!
 So here it is, the list I got upon compiling books from the first three pages of Google search results of the query “beginner budget electric guitar amp”.

-- __Important__ — Number of ★s against an amp indicates the number of times that amp came up repeating, so the more the better.
+- **Important** — Number of ★s against an amp indicates the number of times that amp came up repeating, so the more the better.

 # Top picks: Compiled list

 There are a lot of diversity and no definite trend in the list with the exact amp models, so that isn't really helpful.
 So, I decided to make another derivative list, in which I counted amp models from the same series as one.
 Usually, the main difference they had was in the power rating.
 I figured once you know what are the best amp series, you could choose the exact model depending upon your budget and how loud you want it to be.
 Also, I left out models // series which appeared only once.

 - ★★★★★★★★ Orange Crush Series
 - ★★★★★★★ Vox VT Series